-It is nowadays universally accepted that the UN's Sustainable Development Goals (SDGs) are to be embraced and attained - amid others - by companies, especially of a large size, which accordingly should disclose their social and environmental strategies and achievements in ad hoc documents.
-However, not enough attention appears to have been paid on the impact of sustainable development on the reporting practices of SMEs (Perrini, 2006; Perrini et al., 2007; Rodgers, 2010; Sarbutts, 2003).
+It is nowadays universally accepted that the UN's sustainable development goals are to be embraced and attained-amid othersby companies, especially of a large size, which accordingly should disclose their social and environmental strategies and achievements in ad hoc documents.
+However, not enough attention appears to have been paid on the impact of sustainable development on the reporting practices of SMEs (Perrini, 2006; Perrini, Russo, & Tencati, 2007; Rodgers, 2010; Sarbutts, 2003).
 This is despite there is a widespread awareness of the role that SMEs play in promoting business practices oriented towards sustainability principles and in guiding investors in the direction of more responsible investment measures.